 Skaters must wear a CSA Approved hockey helmet, regardless of age.
 See General information above for additional important information.

-Each session is 1 hour in length.
+Each session is 30 minutes.

 - Program fees